Aquaculture at Community Shellfish

 Growing Oysters for the Future

 In 2017, we began an intensive aquaculture program in the waters surrounding our shore facility in Bremen Maine.
 Experimenting with a few types of bivalves it quickly became clear that oysters were going to grow especially well.
-Since then, growth has been exponential, the location and its infrastructure have allowed us to rapidly expand our operation.
+Since then, growth has been exceptional, the location and its infrastructure have allowed us to rapidly expand our operation.

 So how does it work…?